-Stocks may add to Fed-fueled gains
+Stocks turn lower on trade deal doubts

-U.S. equity futures were pointing to slight gains on Thursday following a day that saw stocks rise after the Federal Reserve cut a key interest rate.
+U.S. equity futures turned lower Thursday morning following a day that saw stocks rise after the Federal Reserve cut a key interest rate.

 Continue Reading Below

+China has raised doubts about a long-term trade deal, according to Bloomberg.

+Chinese officials have warned they won’t budge on the most contentious issues, according to people familiar with the matter.
+They remain concerned about President Trump's impulsive nature and the risk he may back out of even the limited deal both sides say they want to sign in the coming weeks, Bloomberg reported.

-The three major futures indexes are pointing to gains of less than 0.1 percent when Wall Street begins trading.
+The three major futures indexes are pointing to a decline of 0.4 percent when Wall Street begins trading.

 Investors welcomed the Fed's third rate cut this year to shore up economic growth amid a bruising U.S.-China trade war.
 The Fed indicated it won't cut rates again unless the outlook worsens.